Government of the Ming dynasty: Local government

-The registration of taxpayers, the collection of taxes, and the organization of work duties were all overseen by county officials through the system of local self-government known as lijia.
-This system was based on the ideal formation of ten households (Note: The state also registered Buddhist and Taoist monasteries as households.) forming a jia, ten jia forming a li, and ten wealthier families forming one li.
+County officials oversaw the registration of taxpayers, the collection of taxes, and the organization of work duties through the system of local self-government known as lijia.
+This system was based on the prescribed organization of ten households (Note: The state also registered Buddhist and Taoist monasteries as households.) forming a jia, ten jia forming a li, and ten wealthier families forming one li.
 However, li often included a few extra households beyond the standard number of 110, as well as households too poor to pay labor and taxes.
-As a result, the average number of households in a li was roughly 140 or 140 to 160.
-The families within a jia would take turns leading their group for a year, while the ten wealthiest families would rotate in the role of li administrator.
+The average number of households in a li was roughly 140 or 140 to 160.
+The families within a jia would alternate leading their group for a year, while the ten wealthiest families would rotate in the role of li administrator.
 Each year, one jia was responsible for providing labor and in-kind supplies, while the other nine jia only had to pay taxes.
 In the second half of the 15th century, the jia served twice in a ten-year cycle—once as a supplier of materials and goods, and the second time as a provider of services and labor.
 As the 16th century progressed and most allowances and corvée were replaced by surcharges on land taxes, the importance of the lijia system declined.
 By the mid-Ming era, it existed only as a formal tax registration system, and in the 16th century, the li took on the character of a territorial unit, merging with the counties.
 From the mid-Ming period, the baojia system ran parallel to the lijia system, with ten households forming a jia and ten jia forming a bao.
 Elected leaders, known as jiazhang and baozhang, were tasked with maintaining public order.
-Local assemblies also played a role in this system, as they would come to agreements known as community compacts (xiangyue) to promote correct behavior and mutual assistance.
+Local assemblies also played a role in this system, as they would come to agreements known as community compacts (xiangyue) to encourage adherence to community norms and mutual assistance.